OpenGen/GenSQL.documentation/CONTRIBUTING.md

 1. Clone or fork the repository.
 1. Install the prerequisites.
-1. Run `bb:tasks` to see a list of available tasks.
+1. Run `bb tasks` to see a list of available tasks.